Liliia-Udovyk/storium/README.md

 # Storium — File Storage App

-This is a full-stack file storage system with support for folder hierarchies, file management.
+This is a full-stack file storage system with support for folder hierarchies and file management.
 Built with **NestJS** (backend) and **Next.js** (frontend).

 ## ⚙️ Tech Stack